-Skladowska-Curie Maria (1867-1934) Polish-French experimental scientist, physicist, chemist, teacher, public figure.
-Marie Curie French and Polish scientist experimenter educator
+Maria Skladowska-Curie (1867-1934) Polish-French experimental scientist, physicist, chemist, teacher, public figure.
+Marie Curie French and Polish scientist experimenter teacher

-Polish researchers led by psychologist Tomasz Grzyb have replicated an experiment conducted by Stanley Milgram almost half a century ago.
+Polish researchers led by psychologist Tomasz Grzyb repeated an experiment conducted by Stanley Milgram almost half a century ago.

-Then, in 1963, Milgram recruited volunteers to participate in the experiment, who were announced that the study would study the effect of pain on memory.
-They were told that one of the participants would memorize pairs of words from an extensive list - in reality, the role of the "learner" was played by a front actor.
-The participants were asked to check how well the student memorized the words, for mistakes they were asked to “punish” with electric shocks of different strengths.
+Then, in 1963, Milgram recruited volunteers to participate in an experiment, who were told that the study would study the effect of pain on memory.
+They were told that one of the participants would memorize pairs of words from an extensive list - in reality, the role of the “learner” was played by a dummy actor.
+The participants were asked to check how well the student remembered the words; mistakes were “punished” with electric shocks of varying strengths.

-After each press of the switch, the actor screamed loudly, groaned, pounded on the wall and demanded to stop bullying.
-From a certain point on, the tension had to be increased with each new mistake.
-In the event that the “teacher” hesitated, doubting whether to increase the voltage, the experimenter insisted on continuing the experiment, assuring that the responsibility for the life and health of the “student” was not the “teacher”, but the organizer of the experiment.
-At the highest voltage, the actor generally stopped making any sounds and showing signs of life.
-The results of the experiment were impressive: two-thirds of the participants in the experiment were able to bring the voltage to a maximum (450 volts) - they were not embarrassed by either screams or knocking on the wall.
+After each press of the switch, the actor screamed loudly, moaned, knocked on the wall and demanded that the bullying stop.
+From a certain point, the tension had to be increased with each new mistake.
+In the event that the “teacher” hesitated, doubting whether to increase the tension, the experimenter insisted on continuing the experiment, assuring that the responsibility for the life and health of the “student” was not borne by the “teacher,” but by the organizer of the experiment.
+At the very high voltage the actor generally stopped making any sounds and showing signs of life.
+The results of the experiment were impressive: two-thirds of the experiment participants were able to bring the voltage to the maximum (450 volts) - they were not embarrassed by screams or knocking on the wall.

-All participants in the experiment were promised a cash reward of 4.5 dollars - they knew that they would receive it regardless of how the test went, in fact they were paid for coming to Milgram's laboratory.
-Later, scientists repeated this experiment on Yale students who did not receive any money for participation.
+All participants in the experiment were promised monetary reward at 4.5 dollars - they knew that they would get it no matter how will pass the test, essentially they were paid to come to Milgram's laboratory.
+Later, scientists repeated this experiment on Yale University students, who did not receive any money for their participation.

 The experiment was widely discussed and many people, learning about it, say that they could never hurt another and no authority could influence their opinion.
 Polish researchers decided to find out if this is really the case.

 They did not completely copy Milgram's experiment.
-To participate in it, they invited 80 men and women aged 18 to 69 years.
-In front of each of them were 10 buttons, each of which was responsible for a different voltage.
-The participants in the experiment could shock the test subject, who was in the next room - in reality, he did not feel these shocks and just pretended.
+They invited 80 men and women aged 18 to 69 to participate.
+In front of each of them there were 10 buttons, each of which was responsible for a different voltage.
+Participants in the experiment could shock the subject who was in the next room - in reality, he did not feel these shocks and was simply pretending.

-As in the original experiment, the experimenter insisted on continuing the experiment, using the phrases "it is necessary that you continue" and "you have no choice, you must continue."
-Despite the subject's screams and suffering, at the experimenter's command, 90% of the participants agreed to increase the tension - their proportion was even higher than in the Milgram experiment.
-However, if the “student” was a woman, the subjects refused to continue 3 times more often than if a man was in her place.
+As in the original experiment, the experimenter insisted on continuing the experiment, using the phrases “it is necessary that you continue” and “you have no choice, you must continue.”
+Despite the screams and suffering of the subject, at the experimenter’s command, 90% of the participants agreed to increase the voltage - their share was even higher than in Milgram’s experiment.
+However, if the “student” was a woman, the subjects refused to continue 3 times more often than if there was a man in her place.

-In general, the years go by, and most of us, scientists conclude, are still capable of hurting another, guided by authoritative opinion.
+In general, the years go by, and most of us, scientists conclude, are still capable of causing pain to others, guided by an authoritative opinion.

-They have amazing fortitude, are not afraid to take risks and are definitely ahead of their time.
-They delight, fascinate, turn consciousness and history in general - 33 women who changed the world.
+They have amazing fortitude, are not afraid to take risks and are certainly ahead of their time.
+They delight, fascinate, change consciousness and history as a whole - 33 women who changed the world.

-And if suddenly you lack inspiration right now, let their stories become a source of that very charge of energy with which you can achieve no less success.
+And if suddenly you lack inspiration right now, let their stories become the source of that very charge of energy with which you can achieve no less success.

 Margaret Hamilton

-She was the lead software engineer on the Apollo lunar mission project, and in the photo above she is standing in front of a code printout for the Apollo onboard computer, much of which she wrote and revised herself.
+She was the lead software engineer on the Apollo manned lunar mission project, and in the photo above she stands in front of a printout of the code for the Apollo flight computer, much of which she wrote and revised herself.

-American writer and television commentator, best known for being the first woman to officially run the Boston Marathon.
+American writer and television commentator, best known as the first woman to officially run the Boston Marathon.
 The photo shows how difficult it was for her.
-A representative of the organizers of the marathon tried to force her away from the track and, according to Schwitzer, demanded that she "return the number and get the hell out of his marathon."
-Photos of this incident hit the front pages of the world's leading publications.
+A representative from the marathon organizers tried to force her away from the course and, according to Switzer, demanded that she “return her number and get the hell out of his marathon.”
+Photos of this incident appeared on the front pages of the world's leading publications.

 Valentina Tereshkova

 The world's first female astronaut to fly solo.
 The flight on the Vostok-6 spacecraft lasted almost three days.
-By the way, Tereshkova told her family that she was leaving for paratrooper competitions, they learned about the flight from the news on the radio.
+By the way, Tereshkova told her family that she was leaving for a parachute competition; they learned about the flight from the news on the radio.

 - Read also:

-Leader of the suffragette movement in New Zealand.
-It was New Zealand that became the first country where suffragettes were successful: in 1893, women gained the right to vote in elections.
+Leader of the suffrage movement in New Zealand.
+Exactly New Zealand became the first country where suffragists achieved success: in 1893, women received the right to vote in elections.

 Amelia Earhart

-American writer and aviation pioneer who became the first female pilot to fly across the Atlantic Ocean, for which Amelia was awarded the Distinguished Flying Cross.
-She wrote several best-selling books about her flying, and she was one of the founders of the Ninety-Nine organization of women pilots and was elected its first president.
+American writer and aviation pioneer who became the first female pilot to fly Atlantic Ocean, for which Amelia was awarded the Distinguished Flying Cross.
+She wrote several best-selling books about her flights, and also was one of the founders of the Ninety-Nine organization of women pilots and was elected its first president.

 Kamako Kimura

 Famous Japanese suffragist and activist.
-In this photo, Kamako Kimura is captured at a march in New York dedicated to the fight for the right of women to vote.
+In this photo, Kamako Kimura is captured at a march in New York dedicated to the fight for women's right to vote.
 October 23, 1917.

 Along with the Irish Alice Perry, the Romanian Elisa Zimfirescu is considered one of the first female engineers in the world.
-Due to prejudice against women in science, Zamfirescu was not accepted into the National School of Bridges and Roads in Bucharest.
-But Eliza did not give up her dream and in 1909 she entered the Academy of Technology in Berlin.
-Eliza led several surveys that helped find new sources of coal and natural gas.
+Due to prejudiced attitudes towards women in science, Zamfirescu was not accepted into the National school bridges and roads in Bucharest.
+But Eliza did not give up on her dream and in 1909 she entered the Academy of Technology in Berlin.
+Eliza led several studies that helped find new sources of coal and natural gas.

 Rosa Lee Parks

-American social activist, founder of the movement for the rights of black citizens in the United States.
-During a December 1, 1955 bus trip in Montgomery, Rose refused to give up her seat to a white passenger in the colored section of the bus when all the seats in the white section were full.
-This event led to a massive boycott of public transport by the black population and brought national fame to Rosa Lee Parks.
-The U.S. Congress honored her with the epithet "Mother of the modern civil rights movement."
+American public figure, founder of the movement for the rights of black citizens of the United States.
+During a bus ride in Montgomery on December 1, 1955, Rosa refused to give up her seat to a white passenger in the colored section of the bus at the driver's request after all the seats in the white section were occupied.
+This event led to a massive boycott public transport black population and brought national fame to Rosa Lee Parks.
+The US Congress honored her with the epithet “Mother of the modern civil rights movement.”

 Sofia Ionescu

-An eminent Romanian neurosurgeon, it is generally accepted that Sofia was one of the first female neurosurgeons in the world.
+An outstanding Romanian neurosurgeon, it is generally accepted that Sofia was one of the first female neurosurgeons in the world.

 Anne Frank